-This section includes questions and answers regarding the policies outlined in the Immediately in Effect Guidance for Clinical Laboratories, Commercial Manufacturers, and Food and Drug Administration Staff: Policy for Coronavirus Disease-2019 Tests during the Public Health Emergency (Revised), originally issued as Immediately in Effect Guidance for Clinical Laboratories and Food and Drug Administration Staff: Policy for Diagnostic Tests in Laboratories Certified to Perform High Complexity Testing under CLIA prior to Emergency Use Authorization for Coronavirus Disease-2019 during the Public Health Emergency on February 29, 2020 and updated on March 16, 2020, May 4, 2020, and May 11, 2020.
+This section includes questions and answers regarding the policies described in the Policy for Coronavirus Disease-2019 Tests During the Public Health Emergency (Revised), originally issued as Policy for Diagnostic Tests in Laboratories Certified to Perform High Complexity Testing under CLIA prior to Emergency Use Authorization for Coronavirus Disease-2019 during the Public Health Emergency on February 29, 2020 and updated on March 16, 2020, May 4, 2020, May 11, 2020, and November 15, 2021.
 In this section, this guidance is referred to as the Policy for Coronavirus Disease-2019 Tests.

-Tests being offered prior to or without an EUA under a policy outlined in the Policy for Coronavirus Disease-2019 Tests, have not been reviewed or authorized by the FDA.
-As stated in the Policy for Coronavirus Disease-2019 Tests, all such tests should be validated by the developer prior to being offered for clinical use.
+Tests being offered prior to or without an EUA as described in a policy in a previous version or the current version of the Policy for Coronavirus Disease-2019 Tests have not been reviewed or authorized by the FDA.
+As stated in the current and previous versions of the Policy for Coronavirus Disease-2019 Tests, all such tests should be validated by the developer prior to being offered for clinical use.